erickod/template-system/README.md

 # template-system
-An abstraction to export data based on templates
+An abstraction to export data/documents based on templates